 Directions: Soak 1 tsp water beads in 5 cups water overnight.
 Add fine motor tools and toys to the bin.

 Dying rice also makes for a fun sensory bin.
-You can add letters so kids can practice their name, the alphabet, or just spelling words.
+You can add letters so children can practice their name, the alphabet, or just spelling words.
 Depending on what letters you get, you can make this for about $9 each.

 All you need: